testing-library/dom-testing-library/README.md

 When using [jest][], it is convenient to import a set of custom matchers that make it easier to check several aspects of the state of a DOM element.
-For exmaple, you can use the ones provided by [jest-dom](https://github.com/gnapse/jest-dom):
+For example, you can use the ones provided by [jest-dom](https://github.com/gnapse/jest-dom):

 ```javascript